jamesrayman/Ero/docs/euclid.md

 ### Standard Library

 There is a built in standard library with Euclid.
+It will be documented here.

 ### Issues
-TODO: Change all of these issues to proposals

 What is our viewpoint on abuse of the language?
 Should the language be allowed to be abused, like C++?
 Or should abuse be completely disabled?

-Deterministic `point_on` should be implemented somehow.
-We could possibly use a point_on function that seeds the randomness to make it consistently give the same point?
+Should we include decisions other than `type_check`?

+Should we generalize block statements?

 What is a complete list of figure types we want?
 What about non-figure types?
 To what extent are non-figure types usable in Euclid?

-How mobile should constructions be?
-Should constructions be reassignable within the same scope?
-Within other scopes?
-Should constructions be allowed as parameters?

-Should we include decisions other than `type_check`?

-Should we generalize block statements?

-Should a more sophisticated tuple system be implemented?

-Should the extremities of a solid (e.g. the surface of a sphere, the edges of a polygon) be distinguished from the interior?

 Which of the following figure types should be implemented?
 * Polygon
 * Polyline